ccyip/CS565Grader/README.md

   Go back to the `Grades` page, click `Import` button, and import the grades using `gradebook.csv` in `output` directory.

   Go to `Course Tools` tab and click `Assignments`.
-After selecting the corresponding homework, click `Add Feedback Files` on top, and upload `feedback.zip`.
+Select the corresponding homework.
+In the homework page, click `Add Feedback Files` on top, and upload `feedback.zip`.
 You should check some students and see if `feedback.txt` appears as attachments.
 Finally, click the `select all rows` checkbox and then click `Publish Feedback`.